Fast adaptive discontinuous basis sets for electronic structure: Introduction

 However, the DGDFT method was not extended to the Hartree-Fock (HF) theory or to correlated many-body calculations.
 To the best of our understanding, a major reason for this gap is the lack of a fast solver for the Poisson equations required by real-space HF calculations.
 Furthermore, the DGDFT construction, like the enrichment finite element approach, relies on diagonalising local Hamiltonians for constructing local adaptive functions, rather than using established functions such as GTOs.
 While this preprocessing step can be parallelised, it nonetheless adds significant overhead to the calculation and necessitates additional design heuristics.

 In this work, we introduce an alternative DG framework for discretising the electronic structure Hamiltonian.
 We construct basis sets adapted to the problem geometry that are built from primitive functions consisting possibly of both GTOs and polynomials, with supports suitably restricted to individual elements.
 A straightforward adaptive filtering procedure is applied to ensure orthogonality and to control the size of the resulting basis sets.
+Finally, to obtain fully continuous solutions using the discontinuous basis sets, we introduce an optional projection onto the continuous subspace embedded in the overarching discontinuous function space.

 One perspective motivating our work is the goal of obtaining the same accuracy of a given highly accurate GTO basis set, without incurring the typical high computational cost of forming and storing all of the two-electron integrals.
 Indeed, we will see that our DG basis sets induced by a choice of an underlying GTO basis achieve accuracy at least as good and often significantly better than the ordinary GTO basis itself, while avoiding numerical conditioning woes that typically plague large GTO basis sets.
 Moreover, our DG basis enjoys structured sparsity and supports both both a fast multigrid Poisson solver and a fast adaptive multigrid \cite{pan2025geometric} preconditioner for the eigensolver appearing within the SCF for both HF and DFT calculations.
 Taken together these advantages yield an overall computational cost for mean-field calculations that scales almost linearly in the number of elements of the DG discretisation.